 Setup iCloud on Windows Calendar

-Let us see, how to easy to bring iCloud calendar to your PC.
-First open calendar app on Windows10 operating system.
+Let us see, how to easy to bring the iCloud calendar to your PC.
+First open calendar app on the Windows10 operating system.
 Now click on the settings icon (gear) on Windows calendar at the left sidebar.

 Add iCloud on Windows